bfollek/aoc_21/README.md

 #### Remember

 * If a method appends to an array, the reference doesn't change, and the caller will see the new element.
 But if a method concatenates arrays (+=), the reference changes, and the caller won't see it unless the method returns the array and the caller rebinds it.

+### Day 7 - Done.

+Straightforward.
+I started with a brute force approach.
+I thought part 2 might require caching the sums to get decent performance for the full file.
+But the brute force approach worked fine with no optimization.